 The book is full of oppositions -- Turkish vs Kurdish, rural versus urban, foreign versus local, men's roles versus women's roles, and of course, as the title suggests, honour versus shame.

-Elif Shafak is a brilliant novelist who sees her writer self as a compass.
+Elif Shafak is a brilliant novelist who imagines her writer self as a compass.
 While one part of her is anchored in Turkey, the rest of her is free to roam the world.

 To achieve this, she "commutes" between Turkish and English, writing in both languages.
 Politics divides us, she says -- and how tragically apparent that is in Turkey at present.
 Fortunately, literature unifies us, revealing how much we have in common.